kleinfreund/kleinfreund.de/_posts/2015-12-22-favorite-tracks-of-2015.md

 <hr>

-That’s it for the favorite tracks.
+<p>That’s it for the favorite tracks.
 Albums following soon.
-Could’ve easily been a top 50 judging by new additions to my library but I leave it at that.
+Could’ve easily been a top 50 judging by new additions to my library but I leave it at that.</p>

-I would love to hear what you’ve been listening to through out the year.
-Let me know.
+<p>I would love to hear what you’ve been listening to through out the year.
+Let me know.</p>